Skip to main content

 Overview

-We are excited to announce two powerful additions to the Engage phone system: SIP (Session Initiation Protocol) and DID (Direct Inward Dialing).
-These features enhance the flexibility and efficiency of your communications within the Engage platform.
-This article provides an overview of each feature, explains their benefits, and guides you through the setup process.
+Within the Engage phone system we have two powerful features that you can choose to take advantage of: SIP (Session Initiation Protocol) and DID (Direct Inward Dialing).
+These features improve the flexibility and efficiency of your communications within the Engage platform.

 What are SIP and DID?